-The Ph.D.
-Program in Latin American, Iberian, and Latino Cultures (LAILAC) at the Graduate Center is committed to preparing students to become rigorous and creative scholars in a diverse spectrum of fields of inquiry on Latin American and Iberian cultures.
-LAILAC also offers an active program of academic, cultural, and literary activities, all located in the heart of Manhattan at the intersection of Fifth Avenue and 34th Street.
-As a part of the Graduate Center, a unique institution devoted primarily to doctoral studies and committed to excellence, diversity and innovative research, LAILAC participates in the Graduate Center’s mission of drawing upon and contributing “to the complex communities of New York City and beyond.”
+LAILAC combines outstanding academics with cultural and literary activities to create a dynamic scholarly setting for our students.
+As a part of The Graduate Center, a unique institution devoted primarily to doctoral studies and committed to excellence, diversity, and innovative research, LAILAC participates in The Graduate Center’s mission of drawing on and contributing “to the complex communities of New York City and beyond.”

-consists of members who specialize in literary, language, and cultural studies from Iberian, Latin American, and transatlantic perspectives.
-Faculty members are well-respected in their fields, and have published books on subjects ranging from the politics of language representation, literary canon formation and Spanish visual culture to the interface of literature and photography, Quevedo and Golden Age satire.
-In addition to annual symposia and lecture series from visiting scholars and writers, internationally renowned academics from Europe and Latin America often conduct mini-seminars.
+Our outstanding doctoral faculty specialize in literary, language, and cultural studies from Latin American, Iberian and Latino cultures and transatlantic perspectives.
+Faculty members are well respected in their fields and have published books on a range of subjects including the politics of language representation, literary canon formation and Spanish visual culture, the interface of literature and photography, and Quevedo and Golden Age satire.
+Visiting scholars and writers conduct annual symposia and lectures, and internationally renowned academics from Europe and Latin America often conduct mini seminars.

 Assistant Program Officer